bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 That sounds counterintuitive, right?

-Let's imagine your weight as a signal, varying continuously over time.
+Imagine your weight as a signal, varying continuously over time.
 Every time you step on the scale you're taking a sample, converting that continous signal into a discrete one.

 In the same way that streaming music services compress audio by sampling it, you're compressing your weight data into a format that's more manageable.